-In this article we will show you, How to Move Data from SQL Server to another in Informatica with example.
+In this article, we will show you, How to Move Data from SQL Server to another in Informatica with an example.
 For this example, we are going to use the below show data (Customers table)

 and the Destination table is Duplicate Cust.
 As you can see, it is an Empty table